HomeMy WebLinkAboutcoa.lu.sp.Willoughby Park56aAA,,\-� �-)�

 The day following our presentation to the City Council we met

-with Hal Schilling which the Council bad recommended and with
+with Hal Schilling which the Council had recommended and with

-Jerry Blann who had been appraise' of our ideas during a previOUS
+Jerry Blann who had been appraised of our ideas during a previous

 Aspen visit.